 - A Serenity Place recognizes and accepts that the Al-Anon fellowship, as a whole, has not yet determined how and where electronic meetings fit into the structure of the fellowship.
 In the spirit of unity and the Fourth Tradition, A Serenity Place will participate in the search for a solution through explicit cooperation with the World Service Office, representing the United States and Canada, as we seek our place in this fellowship.

-- The Group Conscience.
+- The Group Conscious.
 No single person speaks for the meeting.
-A group conscience is the voice of the meeting.
-The definition of a group conscience may vary according to the issue before the meeting.
-At A Serenity Place, taking the group conscience will follow these guidelines:
+A group conscious is the voice of the meeting.
+The definition of a group conscious may vary according to the issue before the meeting.
+At A Serenity Place taking the group conscious will follow these guidelines:

 e) A period of seven (7) days will be available following each: motions brought before the entire meeting, trusted servant vacancy announcements, and balloting period.

 - Dominance is a constant threat to any Al-Anon meeting.
 No one person may hold more than one service job at a time or hold consecutive terms at A Serenity Place.

 - Al-Anon is a spiritual program; discussion of specific religion tenets has no place here.

 - Al-Anon literature is known as Conference Approved Literature (CAL); discussion of other literature is discouraged except for brief sharing of ES&H (not quotations) of AA literature.

 - No flaming—disciplinary/Netiquette issues will be addressed by Greeting Committee for general membership, and by the Steering Committee for habitual abusers or trusted servant problems.

 - List Administrators subscribe individuals by direction of Greeter; or unsubscribe individuals by direction of member or at the direction of the Steering Committee.
 List Administrator will immediately unsubscribe anyone who violates list/server security.